cambridge-cares/TheWorldAvatar/Agents/LSOAInputAgent/README.md

 # Description

-The `LSOAInput agent` is dedicated to process data around the UK Lower-layer Super Output Area (LSOA), which is composited with feature of data download and instantiation.
+The `LSOAInput agent` is dedicated to process data around the UK Lower-layer Super Output Area (LSOA), and wrap the data as triples based on ontologies, and upload the triples into the knowledge graph.

 Currently this agent is focusing on the data of electricity consumption, gas consumption, fuel poverty, climate (temperature) and geometric shape to perform the use case of analysing the deployment of heat pump.
 The data instatiated in the knowledge graph follows[Ontoclimate](http://www.theworldavatar.com/ontology/ontogasgrid/ontoclimate.owl), [Ontofuelpoverty](http://www.theworldavatar.com/ontology/ontofuelpoverty/ontofuelpoverty.owl) and [Ontogasgrid](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/GasGrid) ontologies in the [TheWorldAvatar](https://github.com/cambridge-cares/TheWorldAvatar).

 The agent is implemented as Docker container to be deployed to a Docker stack spun up by the [Stack Manager](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager).

-&nbsp;
+Please note that the use of derive informtaion framework for heat pump analysis only need to run part of this agent in advance (to upload temperature data), other functions serve as an supplementary functions to uploaded triples to the blazegraph.

 # Environment setup (Optional)

 For development and testing reasons, follow instructions below to get started.